JuliaData/DataFrames.jl/docs/src/index.md

 other great libraries for certain use-cases -- but it provides great data wrangling functionality through a familiar interface.

-To understand the toolchain in more details, have a look at the tutorials in this manual.
-New users can start with the [First Steps with DataFrames.jl](@ref) tutorial in this manual.
+To understand the toolchain in more detail, have a look at the tutorials in this manual.
+New users can start with the [First Steps with DataFrames.jl](@ref) section.

 ## DataFrames.jl and the Julia Data Ecosystem